 We will advise you on the merits of reducing your solicitor’s invoice.
 Discuss the merits of early protective without prejudice settlement offers.
 We draft Points of Dispute (for clients) and Points of Reply (for solicitors).
 We will Represent you at any directions hearing, preliminary issues hearing and the detailed assessment hearing before the SCCO.

-City of London Specialist Legal Costs Lawyers
+London Specialist Legal Costs Lawyers

 Our SCCO Legal Costs Dispute Lawyers are experienced in checking and disputing legal fees.
 We are experts in assessing whether the time claimed for is reasonable and whether your solicitor may have overcharged.
 We are well versed in both negotiating a reduction with your solicitor and attending detailed assessment proceedings at court if necessary.
 Our team have an in-depth knowledge of litigation against the client or solicitor under the Solicitors Act 1974.